Dealing with End of Lease Issues

 Some leases are excluded from protection by the Act.
 These leases do not have security of tenure.
 This happens when:

-- The lease is contracted out of the Act.
+- The lease says it is contracted out of the Act.

-- The lease is a fixed term for less than 6 months – this does not apply if there is a renewal or extension provision, or the tenant has been occupying the premises for more than 12 months.
+- The lease is a fixed term for less than 6 months – unless there is a renewal or extension term in the lease, or the tenant has been occupying the premises for more than 12 months.

 - Occupation is permitted but no rent is paid – in this case either tenant or landlord can terminate at any time.